 Overview: A two-year Graduate Diploma in Professional Policing Practice (PPPD).

-Is this route for you: This route is for anyone who already holds a degree in any subject area (but not in Professional Policing Practice) and would like to work as an operational police officer for Cumbria Constabulary whilst obtaining a diploma.
+Is this route for you: This route is for anyone who already holds a degree in any subject area and would like to work as an operational police officer for Cumbria Constabulary whilst obtaining a diploma.

 Before you start: To be accepted onto the DHEP, candidates have to meet the Constabulary's DHEP eligibility criteria and successfully pass the stages of the Constabulary's police officer recruitment process.

 What's involved: The PPPD involves a two-year academic programme with academic modules, course work and exams, with a total academic credit value of 120 credits at Level 6.
 This coincides with serving as a student training police officer, with active frontline duties within Cumbria Constabulary.
 The normal working hours of a Police Officer are 40 hours per week.

 Provider: The academic learning for the DHEP is provided by our *Higher Education Provider Partner the University of Central Lancashire (UCLan).

 Support: Student officers working towards a diploma will receive support from a UCLan tutor for academic studies, and officers and staff from Cumbria Constabulary will support with the operational role.

 Officers will receive one-on-one support from their UCLan tutor.

 How to apply: Please complete this application form and return it to: